 The programme is carefully structured and clearly focused around individual, personal and inter-personal skills development, enabling and encouraging participants to increase their awareness of their own behaviours, attitudes and values.
 The number of participants ranges from four to twelve, taking place over five, two hour sessions, which can be completed over several weeks or intensively over consecutive days.
 This is sandwiched between two one-to-one family support worker sessions: initial assessment and goals planning session.

 Brinsford YOI – Pilot Parenting Project

-The project works directly with young fathers on a structured one to one basis and an intensive two week group programme.
-At the same time facilitators will work simultaneously with the young fathers families in the community and the young fathers when they are released back into the community.
-The project works with local authorities to meet local agendas as part of the BRFC initiative.
+The project worked directly with young fathers on a structured one-to-one basis an intensive two week group programme.
+At the same time facilitators worked simultaneously with the young fathers families in the community and upon their release back into the community.
+The project worked with local authorities to meet local agendas as part of the BRFC initiative.

 - Build strong family links and foundations

 - Promote stability for young fathers

 - Build a network of multi-agency support for offenders and their families

 - Aid prospects